solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

   ![This image demonstrates how Azure Resource Health correlates Azure service outages with the customer's provisioned resources.](./media/resource-health-integration.png "Azure Resource Health integration")

-- If none of the above resolve the issue with the PostgreSQL instance, [send a support request from the Azure portal.](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview)
+- If none of the above resolves the issue with the PostgreSQL instance, [send a support request from the Azure portal.](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview)

 ### Opening a support ticket